×

 A Culture of Color Field

-Pointillism has remained, a pivot point on which all my other creative endeavors swing.
-Lifeforms, art and thought throw open the doors of perception.
-These doors lead in many directions.
-I appreciate this when I work in coldwax, oils and mixed media.
-I make fine art paintings and I make work considered more decorative.
-In every direction, regardless of the technique or media, color always plays a role.
+Pointillism is an important pivot on which all my other creative endeavors swing.
+Lifeforms and art throw open the doors of perception.
+The right doorways can lead in many directions.
+When I work in coldwax, oils and mixed media I appreciate this fact all the more.
+Fine art or decorative, it’s all in the detail.
+At every turn color plays a role.

 – Michael J. McCarthy : The Moth Snowstorm: Nature and Joy